jlgasparrini/dotvim/README.md

 - [Multiple cursors](github.com/terryma/vim-multiple-cursors) Manage multiple cursors easily.
 - [Ack](mileszs/ack.vim) This plugin will allow you to run ack from vim, and shows the results in a split window.

-## Do you are learn vim? helpful links!
+### Do you are learn vim? helpful links!

 - [Learning vim by Ben McCormick](benmccormick.org/learning-vim-in-2014/)

-##Ideas & Inspitarion
+### Ideas & Inspitarion

 - [Janus: Vim distribution](github.com/carlhuda/janus)
 - [An attempt at The Ultimate Vim Configuration](github.com/kensodev)

-## Vimrc's file examples
+### Vimrc's file examples

-- github.com/benmccormick/dotfiles/blob/master/vim/vimrc.symlink
+- www.github.com/benmccormick/dotfiles/blob/master/vim/vimrc.symlink